 - Variations: Expressed Bergamot is the most common available version and is phototoxic, but Bergamot FCF (furanocoumarin free) has the bergapten removed which is what causes it to be phototoxic.

-- Reproductive: Supports women's health and treats PMS symptoms.
+- Reproductive: supports reproductive health and treats PMS symptoms

 - Spiritual: Supports the Solar Plexus Chakra by harmonizing energies and relieving stress and negative emotions.